alexfayers/new_python_project/README.md

 ## Installation

 The Makefile provides a lot of helpers.
-Pretty much everything you'll need is shortcutted in there. *(If you're on Windows, you can install make from [here](http://gnuwin32.sourceforge.net/packages/make.htm))*
+Pretty much everything you'll need is shortcutted in there. *(If you're on Windows, you can use [git bash](https://git-scm.com/downloads) or [wsl](https://docs.microsoft.com/en-us/windows/wsl/about) to run the make commands)*

 To install the project you only need to run: